 Índigo Culture & Crafts

-We are a textile studio that uses the indigo plant processing it in a traditional way: from the cultivation of the indigo, the preparation of the tubs, the dyeing and the design.
+In my textile studio I carry out all the processes with the indigo plant that are traditionally carried out separately: from the cultivation of the indigo, the vats preparation, the dyeing and the design.

 THE DYEING PROCESS